 Ennis is in the forms and fashion business.
 Through its print division, the company makes a variety of custom business forms, financial and security documents, envelopes, tags, labels, and promotional products.
-Ennis's print units include Northstar Computer Forms, Skyline Business Forms, and Adams McClure.
-The company's Alstyle Apparel subsidiary markets activewear basics (such as T-shirts, tank tops, and fleece) mainly under the AAA and Murina brands, among others.
+Its print units include Northstar Computer Forms, Skyline Business Forms, and Adams McClure.
+The company's Alstyle Apparel subsidiary markets activewear basics (such as T-shirts, tank tops, and fleece) primarily under the AAA and Murina brands, among others.
 About 98% of Alstyle's revenue is from T-shirt sales.
 Customers include forms distributors, printers, ad agencies, retailers, and mass marketers.
-Founded in 1909, the company operates 40-plus manufacturing plants in the US, Mexico, and Canada.
+Founded in 1909, the company operates 55-plus manufacturing plants in the US, Mexico, and Canada.

 Texas-based Ennis operates its business across the US, as well as in Mexico and Canada.
 It generates more than 95% of its revenue from the US.

 The company's printing segment accounts for about 60% of revenue; the remaining 40% comes from apparel sales.

 Ennis sells its products through distribution centers, a sales force, and through a variety of manufacturers the likes of R.R.
 Donnelley, Standard Register, and Cenveo.

 The firm's advertising expenses have remained steady at about $1 million each of the past fiscal years.